samufacanha2/Samuel/README.md

 I am a beginner programmer and an enthusiast of most technologies;

-Recently mostly studying web development technologies;
+Recently I am mostly studying web development;

 Technologies I am familiar with: C++;